 5 Avoid a ‘VAT-free’ deal - you will not have a valid contract if there is no proof of payment.

-- Put details of the job down in writing - the more thorough, the better.
-Your contract should outline what work is to be done, start/completion dates, security/safety, catering and lavatory arrangements,
+6 Put details of the job down in writing - the more thorough, the better.
+Your contract should outline what work is to be done, start/completion dates, security, safety, the cost of the work and materials, payment plans, catering and lavatory arrangements,

 hours of work, cleaning up and the disposal of waste materials.